alwaysbegrowing/dapplingAnalytics/packages/web/README.md

    - If you are using **Next.js** or **React**, you can use the `<Analytics />` component to inject the script into your app.
    - For other frameworks, you can use the `inject` function to add the tracking script to your app.

-3. Re-deploy your app [dAppling](https://dappling.network) and see data flowing in.
+3. Re-deploy your app [dAppling](https://dappling.network) and see your garden growing.

 ## Documentation